justinethier/zig-mark-sweep-gc/README.md

 > This plugin enables automatic code formatting on save by default using `zig fmt`.

 Much like with Go its super handy to be able to just *not worry* about code formatting.
-A nice bonus is that `zig fmt` also catches basic syntax errors:
+On top of that `zig fmt` also catches basic syntax errors:

 ![Terminal window with syntax error](zig-fmt-syntax-error.webp "Terminal window with syntax error")